Insight

 In a context where financial entities increasingly interact with third parties, Third-Party Risk Management (TPRM) is emerging as a crucial element of corporate governance.
 The use of information technology has become central in delivering financial services.
 However, the provision of IT services often relies on a complex subcontracting chain where third-party suppliers may enter into one or more subcontracting agreements with other providers.
 This reality creates a situation of dependence for financial entities on IT subcontractors.

 In this context, DORA requires financial entities to make every effort to identify and monitor all subcontractors providing an ICT service and in particular third parties supporting critical or important functions.
-In order to build resilience in the event of the failure of a critical third party, DORA requires financial entities to formalise and then test exit strategies.
+In order to build resilience in the event of the failure of a critical third party, DORA requires financial entities to formalize and then test exit strategies.
 The aim of these exit strategies is to enable financial entities to ensure the continuity of their critical functions in the event of a breakdown in the relationship with a third party operating on these functions.

 A contractual alignment to anticipate as early as possible #ContractualRemediation